mantono/giss/README.md

 - `giss -p` - List only open pull requests in current repo
 - `giss list kotlin -ipa` - List all open issues and pull requests assigned to user in any repository in orgranization _kotlin_

-### Create Issue
-The command `giss create` will create an issue for the current repository.

 ### Unimplemented Features
-The `--limit` flag and `--review-requests` flag has currently not been implemented
+The `--review-requests` flag has currently not been implemented

 See `giss --help` for documentation of all available flags and commands.
 ## Building